leonlinsx/minimal-mistakes/_posts/2019-12-31-does-xi-understand.md

 > The proper goal of capital allocation is to build long-term value per share.
 The emphasis is on building value and letting the stock market reflect that value.
 Companies that dwell on boosting their short-term stock price frequently make decisions that are at odds with building value.

-How do we differentiate from management building long term value vs pumping short term stock price?
+How do we differentiate from management building long term value vs pumping short term stock price for their next yacht?
 It's difficult, but they provide some guidelines later in the document.
 First, we need to understand how companies get their capital and how they use their capital.

 Possible sources of capital (how a company gets money) and allocation of capital (how a company spends money) include: